Doing online research

 - For problems with reading old Dutch documents, you may use the forum of Wat staat daer? our website for online practice in reading old handwritings.
 On this forum as well, there's a community of helpers.

-- Use our chat service on the top right of your screen if you need help from an archivist.
-We are online Monday-Friday, 1pm-4pm, 7pm-10pm, and will reply immediately.
+- Use our live chat service in the top right corner of your screen if you need help from an archivist.
+We are online Monday and Friday, 1pm-4pm, 7pm-10pm, Tuesday to Thursday 10am-4pm, 7pm-10pm, and will reply immediately.

 - Send your question by e-mail to firstname.lastname@example.org.
 We will reply as soon as possible, but always within a few working days.